 An array of images is produced throughout the test enabling the user to see the effects of the lubricant additives at varying speeds and temperatures over a period of time.
 The specimens are available in a wide variety of materials which enables many applications to be mimicked.
 It is particularly useful for seeing the visual effects of anti-wear additives in engine oils.

-By combining the capabilities of both SLIMs, the behaviour of lubricants in all regimes can be accurately determined and the results can be displayed visually.
+By combining the capabilities of all instruments, the behaviour of lubricants in all regimes can be accurately determined, and the results can be displayed visually.